InMDev/SelfParkingUnity/README.md

 4. Give Brain to the car that takes in the sensor values and outputs the engine & steering wheel strength
 5. Run the Genetic Algorithm (GA) for training and save the best Genome
    ![Alt Text](ReadMeAsset/Generations.gif)
-7. Paste the Genome into a fresh model for testing
+7. Paste the Genome into an empty agent for testing

 ## HyperParameters
 - ⏰ Agent Life time